wp-plugins/wordpress-form-manager/readme.txt

 [form (shortcode)]

-So if your form's shortcode is 'my-contact-form', the code would be [form my-contact-form]
+So if your form's shortcode is 'my-contact-form', the code would be:

+[form my-contact-form]

 = How do I add elements to the form? =